nepeta70/k8-containerization-demo/README.md

 kubectl version --short
 ```

+In the case that kubectl is already set up, the context will need to be switched.
+Using `kubectl config get-contexts` we're able to see which kubernetes is currently selected through noting the one with an asterix.
+To change the current context we can use `kubectl config use-context <context-name>`.

 ### Setting up our application

 Next we need to create some Kubernetes manifests, which tell Kubernetes how to configure our application.